oracle-devrel/cd3-automation-toolkit/docs/launch-from-rmstack.md

 !!!
 Note
     The VM launched using RM stack will have v1 IMDS endpoints disabled, PV encryption and the bastion plugin enabled.
 - [X] Login to the VM using private key corresponding to the public key provided during stack creation.
 Use 'cd3user' or 'opc' user to connect to the VM.
 Same key has been copied for both the users.
-- [X] Follow [these](cd3-cli.md#copy-cd3-excel-file) to copy the excel file to and from the container while executing the toolkit.
+- [X] Follow <a href="../cd3-cli#copy-cd3-excel-file"><u>Steps to transfer the CD3 Excel file</u></a> to and from the container while executing the toolkit.

 - [X] Verify if container is launched using below command.
 If this command does not return any running container, wait for the stack to finish processing.
-The progress logs are available at /cd3user/mount_path/installToolkit.log
+The progress logs are available at <i>/cd3user/mount_path/installToolkit.log</i>

 ```
 sudo podman ps -a